• Skip to primary navigation

 Day 3 – A Food Tour in Jasper

-It’s time to head back to town, because up next on the itinerary is one for the foodies: a food tour of Jasper!
-From 2:30 to 5:30 every day, take a 1.5 kilometre guided walk through local restaurants.
+It’s time to head back into town because up next on the itinerary is one for the foodies: a food tour of Jasper!
+From 2:30 to 5:30 every day, take a 1.5-kilometre guided walk through local restaurants.
 Your guide will fill you in on lots of Jasper insider knowledge while you sample some of the best of Jasper’s cuisine.
 What could be better?

 Churros on the Jasper Food Tour